Monday, April 10, 2023

 In young wet-mesic prairie.

 Sweet Black-eyed Susan (yellow) blooms with Culver's Root (white), Ironweed (purple), and Riverbank Wild Rye (pale green).
 It's colorful but a bit rank.
-It will become more diverse in conservative species - and more restrained and complex in structure - in time.
+It will in time become more diverse in conservative species - and more restrained and complex in structure.

 Near the previous photo, the prairie merges into the savanna.